-Figure 1: Geographical extension of the ALADIN models coupled to IFS
+Fig. 1 Geographical extension of the ALADIN models coupled to IFS

-Figure 2: Miss ratio (left) and false alarm ratio (right) for three thresholds 0.2mm/6h (pink) 2mm/6h (green) and 10mm/6h (blue) 6 hours precipitation forecasts performed by the ALADIN-ECMWF (full lines) and IFS (dotted lines).
-The scores are computed against the French rain gauge network for the year 2013 and are displayed for each six hours forecast lead time.
+Fig. 2 Frequency bias (left) and miss ratio (right) for three thresholds 0.2mm/6h (pink) 2mm/6h (green) and 10mm/6h (blue) 6 hours precipitation forecasts performed by the ALADIN-ECMWF (full lines) and IFS (dotted lines).
+The scores are computed against the French rain gauge network for the year 2014 and are displayed in function of the lead time.